shagu/pfQuest/README.md

 5. Restart Wow

 ## Compact Version
-A compact build does only include the databases of a given language.
-Usually, one would pick the language that matches gameclients language.
-If a server returns english quests, but your gameclient is non-english (e.g deDE), then the server you play on is unlocalized and you'll need the `noLoc` package.
+A compact build does only include the database of a given language.
+When using those builds, it's mandatory to have a gameclient and a server, that both support the language.
+Otherwise, e.g when the server is always returning english quest texts, you'll need to use the complete version instead.

 * **English** (*enUS*):
   [Vanilla (1.12.1)](https://gitlab.com/shagu/pfQuest/-/jobs/artifacts/master/download?job=enUS) |